prestopasto/SCSS-Material-Shadows/README.md

 ## CSS
 Along with the SCSS mixins, the SCSS file will generate static CSS classes that can be used in your HTML markup.
-Currently there is no CSS file provided for download.
+The CSS file provided for download in the /css folder.

 ### CSS Elevation
 Like the mdElevation mixin above you have the choice of specifying a elevation value or an element